-- Blockchain which facilitates the transparency of the transactions and enhances the trustworthiness of the system.
+- Blockchain, which facilitates the transparency of the transactions and enhances the system’ trustworthiness

 State of the art in application and research

-In EMPOWER, economic benefits for peer-to-peer trading were provided through the community, where external agents (e.g. providers of PV panels or smart- home appliances) took a commercial interest in the investments of the community.
+In EMPOWER, economic benefits for peer-to-peer trading were provided through the community, whereby external agents (e. g. providers of PV panels or smart- home appliances) took a commercial interest in the investments of the community.
 This illustrated an economic feasibility of energy communities.
 Adequacy is provided through local self-consumption within the area, increased generation and storage.
 Local energy markets typically organised within one distribution area, and congestion management is therefore improved when relying less on the central grid.

 EMPOWER pilots in Hvaler, Norway, showed that load reduction can be offered to the DSO and thus contribute to congestion management.
 In the German pilot, the load shifting potential in households was greater than that of public buildings.

 EMPOWER built Norway’s first pilot microgrid in Hvaler.
 The area produced 171 MWh / year from solar and wind.
 Includes storage.
 Residential homes (consumers and prosumers), municipal recycling facility, storage units.
 EMPOWER showed both the technical and economic feasibility of energy communities and local trading.

 SENSIBLE tested how installing storage units in buildings and communities can be controlled to increase local consumption in a pilot in Nottingham, UK.